ridercoach/rsna2018/README.md

 ## Setting Up the Model

+### Installing and Testing Darknet

 [This page](https://pjreddie.com/darknet/install) gives instructions for installing Darknet on Linux, which is very easy.
 Then, [this page](https://pjreddie.com/darknet/yolo) gives instructions for trying out YOLO on the included sample images (or any image you want, really, as long as it is a JPG.)

-Understand that to use YOLO you must specify a neural network configuration (.cfg file) and a **matching** set of trained parameters (.weights file.)
+Note that to use YOLO you must specify a neural network configuration (.cfg file) and a **matching** set of trained parameters (.weights file.)
+"Matching" means that the set of parameters in the .weights file is compatible with the structure of the network in the .cfg file -- the actual base filenames don't have to be the same, but it's helpful if they indicate the pairing.
 There are lots of configurations to choose from in the "cfg" subdirectory of the Darknet installation, but the weights files are **not** included because they are huge.
 You can download the one you want from the second page linked above.

+### Customizing the .cfg file

-It may be that one of the standard YOLO configurations is perfect for what you are doing, but for this project I had to make some changes.
+It may be that one of the standard YOLO configurations is perfect for what you are doing, but for this project we have to make some changes.

 First, ...